Yczar/talk-stream/README.md

 # Talk Stream

 Talk Stream is a real-time chat application that allows users to join chat rooms and communicate with other users.
-This repository contains the source code for the Talk Stream mobile application and the backend server.
+This repository contains the source code for the Talk Stream mobile application.

 ## Features

-- Join chat rooms and communicate with other users in real-time
+- Communicate with other users in real-time
-- Create new chat rooms and invite other users to join
 - Send private messages to other users
 - Receive push notifications for new messages
 - View the online/offline status of other users